 Appalachian Diseases of Despair

-This study analyzed the impact of diseases of despair on mortality within the Appalachian Region, focusing on mortality from three main causes: alcohol, prescription drug, and illegal drug overdose; suicide; and alcoholic liver disease/cirrhosis of the liver.
+This study analyzes the impact of diseases of despair on mortality within the Appalachian Region, focusing on overdose; suicide; and alcoholic liver disease.